sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Bruno Scripting

-* Bruno supports Javascript execution to enrich collections
+* Bruno supports Javascript execution to help with testing
 * Allows to execute actions before and after each test
   * Collection scripts
   * Folder scripts
   * Request scripts
+* Default ordering is **Sandwich Flow** - upside down and back

 ---